Click here for Learn Live UK – Essex Careers Hub

 Careers Support at Southchurch High School

 Our aim at Southchurch High School is to provide an inclusive, effective and stable careers programme for all our students from Year 7 – 11.
-We have a dedicated Careers Leader in school who facilitates and promotes our Careers Programme, and a Level 6 Qualified Careers Advisor.
+We have a dedicated Careers Leader in school who facilitates and promotes our Careers Programme who is also a Level 6 Qualified Careers Advisor.
 Additionally, we have a member of our Senior Leadership Team responsible for overseeing the Careers Provision within the School.
 As such we are committed to providing great quality careers education, information, advice and guidance (CEIAG) to help raise our student’s aspirations, so they feel motivated to achieve their goals.

 Summary of Careers Provision at Southchurch High School